wooriapt/jekyll-now/_posts/2018-08-13-Whitepaper v.5.md

 After reaching critical mass from having “boots on the ground” 123OTT token will then turn to digital marketing to organically grow -- attracting additional merchants and consumers.
 123OTT token will look to leverage Google Search Ads, Facebook Ads and YouTube Video Ads as a targeted way to reach new businesses and consumers.

 #### Technical Architecture
-123OTT Coin is built on the Ethereum blockchain.
+OTT Tokens is built on the Ethereum blockchain.
 Our business-to-business strategic partnerships are built using smart contracts.
 The terms and conditions of the partnership will be developed and then pushed to the Ethereum blockchain.
 As the partnership continues there will be events that will update/add data to the agreements via the Ethereum virtual machine.
 The contract can continue to exist or terminate once all required events are completed.
 Each interaction with the Ethereum blockchain is associated with a small transaction fee, therefore, we will only push data to the contract when a previously defined event occurs such as a desired outcome (revenue, new customers, increased engagement etc...), failed outcome, cancellation, or renewal.
 The Ethereum blockchain allows binding contracts that don’t need a 3rd party enforcer, if all conditions are not met then it will be clearly visible; this lowers risks and barriers to adoption.
 The Ethereum protocol is perfectly suited for creating, managing, and analyzing strategic partnerships.
 It is the leading protocol for smart contracts and the Ethereum network is focused on building a truly decentralized Internet -- trustless, open, and secure.
-Benefits of Having Loyalty Rewards on the Blockchain 123OTT token is focused on creating a platform for business-to-business collaboration.
+Benefits of Having Loyalty Rewards on the Blockchain OTT Tokens is focused on creating a platform for business-to-business collaboration.
 However, traditionally introducing intermediaries heightens the chance of a security breach, while collaborating without an intermediary is hard to scale.
 With blockchain technology, there is no third-party intermediary.

 The most successful application of blockchain until now is Bitcoin, the digital cryptocurrency.
 In short, loyalty rewards are also a type of digital currency, so it is only natural that the engine that enables Bitcoin to be transacted among multiple parties in exchange for services, goods, and even other monetary tender could do the same for loyalty reward points.
 Through a rigorous online protocol, well-programmed building blocks, and connecting a disconnected world, smart contracts and blockchain
 “We maintain that blockchain will allow instantaneous and secure creation, redemption, and exchange of loyalty reward points across programs, vendors, and industries through a trustless environment using cryptographic proofs in lieu of trusted third parties and administrators.”